 The main purposes of Paul’s letter are reconciliation, the gospel’s power to change people and society, and advocating for those who are not in a position to help themselves.
 Paul wrote the letter with the purpose of joining together two men, Onesimus and Philemon.
 Paul had the unique opportunity of allowing two brothers in Christ the opportunity to see their situation from the other’s point of view.

 The apostle allowed the two brothers to come to their own conclusions but truthfully states the understandable conclusions of both sides.
-He proposed that Philemon should accept Onesimus, not as a slave, but a fellow brother in Christ.
+He proposed that Philemon should accept Onesimus, not as a slave, but as a fellow brother in Christ.

 From Paul’s letter to Philemon, we witness the power of great faith in God.
 Only He can move, grow, and change the human heart.
 Paul put his faith in the power of salvation, knowing Philemon’s life had been transformed by Christ to the point he hosted a church in his home, and, therefore, Paul hoped he would be open to the possibility of forgiveness and restoration with Onesimus.